robhaj/intro-to-react/03_class_based_components/class_based_components.md

 const React = require('react');
 const Component = React.Component;
 ```
-Instead of assigning the component to a constant, we use the keywords class and extends.
 Class Based Component
 ```javascript
 import React, { Component } from 'react';